 Most riders do best with one to two VO2 max focused sessions per week, depending on experience and overall training load.
 The rest should support those sessions with aerobic work and recovery so you can hit the quality consistently.

 Want a guided way to work on VO2 max without guessing?
 ROUVY’s structured workouts and training plans help you hit the right intensity consistently.
-Explore the VO2 max focused sessions in the app and choose a plan that matches your current level.
+Explore the VO2 max training plan in the app and choose a plan that matches your current level.